+Older adults aged ≥65 years are more likely to fall than younger adults (OR 2.84 [1.77-4.53]).
+Falls are often multifactorial in origin.
 Identifying the circumstances surrounding, and the symptoms associated with, a fall helps to determine the underlying cause, which in turn emphasises the importance of obtaining a detailed history of the fall.
 Identifying the cause will determine whether a more urgent medical evaluation is necessary to address life-threatening causes of falls and their consequences.

-Falls are often multifactorial in origin.
-The presence of the following factors is associated with greater probability of future falls, and falls screening guidelines suggest identification of these characteristics in at-risk people can be useful in the implementation of falls prevention strategies:
+The presence of certain factors is associated with greater probability of future falls.
+Falls screening guidelines suggest that identifying these characteristics in at-risk people can be useful when implementing falls prevention strategies:

 Impairment of activities of daily living

 Environmental hazards (e.g., loose rugs, poor lighting, clutter)

 Additional factors such as age or comorbid illnesses.

 Components of many fall-prevention programmes include addressing the risk factors, advocating exercise (including strength and balance training), reviewing medicines, assessing vision, and assessing home safety, with interventions as deemed necessary.
 However, the evidence base supporting these programmes is inconsistent.